sahabpardaz/nexus-tag-plugin/README.md

 intended to be used by whom can not buy Pro version.

 # Installation
-Download the latest release and copy the jar bundle to deploy directory of target nexus repository manager.
+Download the latest jar bundle from [Github packages](https://github.com/sahabpardaz/nexus-tag-plugin/packages) and copy it to 'deploy' directory of target nexus repository manager.
 For more information about installing plugins, see "[Installing a custom Nexus 3 plugin](https://sonatype-nexus-community.github.io/nexus-development-guides/plugin-install.html)".

 # Usage